-Even if your car can’t find you a charger there are plenty of third-party apps and websites like ZapMap.com which can not only hook you up but also tell you if it is empty at the time, what connectors it will accept and how much it will cost to use.
+Even if your car can’t find you a charger, there are plenty of third-party apps and websites like ZapMap.com which can not only hook you up but also tell you if it’s available to use, what connectors it has attached or can be accepted and how much it will cost to use.

 Still feeling like a walk on the wild side?
 (Or a long walk home…?)
 Well then don’t charge your EV.
 Let’s keep driving...

 You’ll notice that as your battery life heads ever closer to zero your car will send you increasingly strident warnings that it’s close to empty.
 It’s not stupid and will do its level-best to ensure you’re not going to be either.